 - Log into the Control Panel

-- Click on the Vault record's ID
+- Click on Vault in the navigation bar

 - Scroll down to the History section